francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 ## Commit to a Git Repository

-At this point, we still have nothing in the Git repo besides the `.git` directory.
+At this point, the Git repo should be empty (except for the `.git` directory).

-Check git status to confirm:
+Check Git status to confirm:

 ```shell
 [~/repos/git-demo-repo] % git status